civicrm/civicrm-user-guide/docs/membership/membership-reports.md

 month and current year to date totals.
 You can also search for specific membership details using **Advanced Search** or **Find Memberships**.
-To learn more about the membership dashboard and using the search features to find your memberships, refer to the "Finding Memberships" chapter.
+To learn more about the membership dashboard and using the search features to find your memberships, refer to the[ *Finding and viewing memberships*](https://docs.civicrm.org/user/en/latest/membership/finding-and-viewing-memberships/) chapter.

 This chapter will show you how to view and create membership reports as well as export membership information so you can do further analysis.